Your Ad Here

 authors collection

-Yet again, here is another independent Marine-Rail contract terminal located in Brooklyn, receiving carfloats from various points of origin.
+Another independent Rail-Marine contract terminal located in Brooklyn, receiving carfloats from various points of origin.
 But unlike most others, Bush Terminal was also a major shipment receiving and originating point (forgoing the need for carfloating) for a great deal of freight as well.

 Bush Terminal was organized around the 1890's by Irving T. Bush (born July 12, 1869 - died 1948), on the site of his father's former oil business in the Sunset Park neighborhood of Brooklyn.
 Bush Terminal began with one pier, a warehouse and old railroad engine and one towboat.
-At this time, it was known as "Bush Docks".
+At this time, it was known as "Bush Docks" and was part of the Bush Company Limited corporation, which was owned by Irving Bush, his brother and his mother..

 Official Railway Guide, 1905